-When a sensor disconnects from the USM Anywhere service, it sends an email notice within two hours to the email address you used to sign into USM Anywhere.
+When a sensor disconnects from the USM Anywhere service, it sends an email notice within two hours to the email address you used to sign into USM Anywhere (as long as you are in a Manager role).
 This notice informs you that your sensor is not connected.
 You can immediately take action to restore your service either by working with AT&T Cybersecurity Technical Support or by making an environmental, network connectivity change.

 The notification will be generated daily until the sensor is reconnected.
 After seven days, the notifications will no longer be issued.

-USM Anywhere checks every hour if the sensor has been reconnected.
+USM Anywhere checks every hour to verify whether the sensor has been reconnected.
 After your sensor reconnects, you receive an email notification informing you that your service has been restored.
 Because of this automated notification, you do not have to log in to the product to check the sensor connection status.
 USM Anywhere generates an event when a sensor reconnects.

 Creating an Alarm Rule from these Events

 Although USM Anywhere informs users in a Manager role by email when a sensor has been disconnected from the service and when the sensor has been reconnected, you can create an alarm rule to have more control when these events occur.
 The following activity is an example of how to create an alarm rule from the sensor offline event.
 You can do the same for the sensor reconnected event by entering reconnected in step 2.